openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       When inheriting the :ref:`systemd <ref-classes-systemd>` class,
       this variable specifies the systemd service name for a package.

+      Multiple services can be specified, each one separated by a space.

       When you specify this file in your recipe, use a package name override to indicate the package to which the value applies.
 Here is an example from the connman recipe::

          SYSTEMD_SERVICE:${PN} = "connman.service"

+      The package overrides that can be specified are directly related to the value of term:`SYSTEMD_PACKAGES`.
+Overrides not included in term:`SYSTEMD_PACKAGES`
+      will be silently ignored.

    :term:`SYSVINIT_ENABLED_GETTYS`
       When using